 Submitted by Poonam McAllister, Central Illinois Institute of Balance

-For more information on physical therapy for pelvic floor disorders or any problem with balance, contact Central Illinois Institute of Balance at 309-663-4900, or online at www.dizzyil.com.
-Their office is located at 211 Landmark Dr, Suite E-3 in Normal.
+For more information on any type of balance or dizziness problem, you may contact Poonam McAllister at Central Illinois Institute of Balance, 309-663-4900, www.dizzyil.com.
+Their office is located at 211 Landmark Dr., Suite E-3 in Normal.